MohitRanjan2433/Book-Ecommerce/README.md

-# BookEcom - Book Ecommerce Application
+# Novel Quest - Book Ecommerce Application

 ## Overview

-**BookEcom** is a book ecommerce platform designed with a backend built using **Go Fiber** .
+**NovelQuest** is a book ecommerce platform designed with a backend built using **Go Fiber** .
 The project supports user authentication, book management, cart, orders, reviews, OTP-based registration, and more.

 ---